-As noted in our resume of the legislation below, some exemptions to the regulations are allowed, you have probably seen pubs in our listing which are part of the Nightstop Scheme, these have been granted an Exemption Certificate which allows them to accept up to 5 motorhomes at any time.
+As noted in our resume of the legislation below, some exemptions to the regulations are allowed, you have probably seen pubs in our listing which are part of the Nightstop Scheme, these have been granted an Exemption Certificate by the Motor Caravanners Club which allows them to accept up to 5 motorhomes at any time.
 The Nightstop Scheme is not restricted to pubs alone, sports grounds and social clubs, etc. can apply too.
 There are no special requirements, providing that you have enough space for a few motorhomes to park of course!
 It is usual, but not essential, for there to be access to an outside tap for fresh water and also somewhere to empty chemical toilets.
-You can download an application form to become a Nightstop from their website here: www.practicalmotorhome.com/nightstops/what-are-nightstops
+Unfortunately we are currently unable to recommend further applications to this scheme.

-There are other organisations that can issue Exemption Certificates but most of them restrict the use of their approved locations to their own members.
-The whole point of motorhome stopovers is that they should be open to all, we do not include any 'members only' locations in our listings.
+Other organisations can issue Exemption Certificates but most of them restrict the use of their approved locations to their own members.
+The whole point of motorhome stopovers or Aires is that they should be open to all.

 Having an Exemption Certificate means that there is no need for a site licence and planning permission to be granted by the local authority, anyone operating a stopover site without an Exemption Certificate, or local authority approval, may find themselves in trouble with their local authority for operating a 'caravan site' without the proper consents.

-It is our opinion that getting an Exemption Certificate issued by the Nightstop Scheme is currently the best way of setting up a stopover for motorhomes on privately owned land.
+It is our opinion that getting an Exemption Certificate issued by MotorhomeFun is currently the best way of setting up a stopover for motorhomes on privately owned land.

 It is certainly possible for private landowners to set up a stopover for motorhomes without applying for an Exemption Certificate, in this case it is necessary to apply for a site licence and planning consent from the local authority.
 You would need to comply with their requirements, with luck they may be sympathetic to your plans!
 One advantage of taking this route is that, depending on the size of the land you have available, it might be possible to accommodate more than 5 motorhomes at any one time.

 Of course it may be that you already have an Exemption Certificate, or are otherwise licenced, in which case please let us know the details!
-If not, and you apply to the Nightstop Scheme, please let us know how you get on and as soon as you get approved we'll add you to our listing.
+If not, and you apply for a MotorhomeFun Exemption please let us know how you get on and as soon as you get approved we'll add you to our listing.

-In law, at least as regards the places where they may be stationed for the purposes of human habitation, motorhomes are included within the definition of a 'caravan' .
-The Caravan Sites and Control of Development Act (1960), states that a caravan is defined as:
+In law, at least as regards the places where they may be stationed for the purposes of human habitation, motorhomes, campervans, and in fact all vehicles with living facilities, are included within the definition of a 'caravan' .
+The 1960 Act states that a caravan is defined as:

 " ... any structure designed or adapted for human habitation which is capable of being moved from one place to another (whether by being towed, or by being transported on a motor vehicle or trailer) and any motor vehicle so designed or adapted ..."

-The Act introduced the licencing of caravan sites, and defines a 'caravan site' as " ... land on which a caravan is stationed for the purposes of human habitation and land which is used in conjunction with land on which a caravan is so stationed."
-Certain exemptions are allowed from the licencing requirements of the Act, these include:
+The 1960 Act introduced the licencing of caravan sites, and defines a 'caravan site' as " ... land on which a caravan is stationed for the purposes of human habitation and land which is used in conjunction with land on which a caravan is so stationed."
+Certain exemptions are allowed from the licencing requirements of the Act, these are detailed in Schedule 1 of the Act and include:

 " ... the use of land as a caravan site if the use is incidental to the enjoyment as such of a dwellinghouse within the curtilage of which the land is situated."